-A dental implant replaces a missing tooth root.
-The implant is attached to a porcelain crown or other restoration with an abutment.
+A dental implant is an artificial tooth root that replaces a missing tooth root.
+The implant is attached to a porcelain crown or other restoration with an abutment, or connector.
 Dental implants can be used to replace a single missing tooth, several missing teeth, or all your teeth.
 The implant looks, feels, and functions in the same manner as a natural tooth.
 Because it replaces the tooth root as well as the visible part of the tooth, it helps deter bone loss.

 When you are considering receiving a dental implant, we will discuss the pros and cons with you, such as options that are easier to clean and others that are more affordable.
 Together, we will decide on the best choice for your individual needs.